PBrdng/LearningAlgebraicVarieties.jl/README.md

 * `exponents` is an array of exponent vectors.
 * `τ` is the tolerance value.

-## Persistent homology
-This functionality is currently not avaible, until Eirene has been updated to Julia 1.0.

 ## Distances
 Computing distances is a key aspect in both dimension estimation and persistent homology.
 Here are the functions with which we compute distances.